jcbvm/require-i18next/README.md

 });
 ```

-The plugin will read these options and will pass it to the init function
-of i18next when loading locales.
+The plugin will pass the options to i18next when loading locales.

 ### Advanced options

-Currently i18next will try to load the locales it has detected from a
-user's browser or cookie, first by trying the specific locale, secondly by
-trying the unspecific locale and finally by trying the fallback locale.
-So for example when it has detected nl-NL, it will try to load
-nl-NL -> nl -> en (when en is set as fallback language).

-When requesting these locales via ajax calls, i18next will make an ajax
-call for each locale, which is not very optimal.
+Currently i18next will try to load the locales it has detected from a user's browser or cookie, first by trying the specific locale, secondly by trying the unspecific locale and finally by trying the fallback locale.
+So for example when it has detected nl-NL, it will try to load nl-NL -> nl -> en (when en is set as fallback language).
+So it tries to load each locale, even if you don't have support for one of them.

-The plugin therefor adds an extra option to define supported languages and
+The plugin adds an extra option to define the languages and namesapces you do support and will only try to load a locale if it is supported:
-will prevent making unnecessary ajax calls if requested languages are not
-supported:

 ```javascript
 requirejs.config({